industrial-optimization-group/DESDEO/docs/explanation/parsing_and_evaluating.md

 name suggests, the polars evaluator utilizes polars dataframes to represent a problem and evaluate it.
 The function expression found in the problem are parsed to polars expression.
 This allows any Python-based solver to evaluate the problem with given decision variable values.
+The polars evaluator currently supports variables that are either scalar valued or 2D-vector valued (basically one dimensional TensorVariables).
+Higher dimensions on the decision variables are not supported.

 If the `discrete` mode is used, then the problem is expected to be completely defined by decision and objective vector pairs.
 When the problem is then evaluated with a given set of decision variable vectors, the closest vectors are searched for in the problem's discrete representation, and the corresponding objective function values are then returned.
+The discrete evaluator only supports scalar valued variables, not TensorVariables, at the moment.

 The generic evaluator is utilized by solvers that do not expect, or require, the exact formulation of the problem.
 That is, heuristics based and gradient-free solvers.
+At the moment, these solvers implemented in DESDEO are the [`Scipy solvers`][desdeo.tools.scipy_solver_interfaces] and the [`ProximalSolver`][desdeo.tools.proximal_solver].

 !!!
 Info
     For more info about polars, see [the polars documentation](https://pola.rs/).